learn-fediverse/fedipedia/docs/glossary/fediverse.md

 The Fediverse is a collection of smaller [social networks](/docs/glossary/social-network) that are connected to each other.

-[Accounts](/docs/glossary/account) from one social network (specifically in a [server](/docs/glossary/server)) is capable of interacting with an account from another social network.
+[Accounts](/docs/glossary/account) from one smaller social network (specifically in a [server](/docs/glossary/server)) is capable of interacting with an account from another totally distinct social network.